View Selection for 3D Captioning via Diffusion Ranking: Acknowledgement

 \section{Acknowledgement}

-This work has been made possible through the generous support of the ``Efficient and Scalable Text-to-3D Generation" grant from LG AI Research, and the National Science Foundation (NSF) under Grant No. 1453651.
+This work has been made possible through the generous support of the ``Efficient and Scalable Text-to-3D Generation" grant from LG AI Research.
+We also thank the OpenAI Researcher Access Program for partially supporting our use of the GPT-4 API.
 We greatly appreciate Chris Rockwell for his invaluable technical support in caption evaluation, and Mohamed El Banani for his insightful feedback to our initial draft.
 Tiange thanks Minghua Liu and Jiaming Song for their insightful discussions back at NeurIPS 2023 in NOLA.